Toxikuu/nihil/README.md

 cp -riv extra/Obsidian/Nihil ~/Vault/.obsidian/themes/
 ```
 I won't be sharing my Obsidian setup, but feel free to copy or take inspiration from the showcase video.

+## Credits
+### The people
+Huge thanks to Alepheia and Zani for inspiring me to try LFS.
+Thank you to Zeckma for creating and helping me through the GLFS book.
+I'd also like to thank the maintainers of the LFS and BLFS books for making this possible, as well as the AUR maintainers whose PKGBUILDs I referenced for TLFS.
+Also thank you to the members of the LFS Discord for being cool people :)

+### The wallpapers
+I got paintedgirl.png from wallhaven.
+As for flowers.png, I don't remember.
+I did some light color grading in Photopea of the original flowers.png.

+### The themes
+Most of the themes are just edits of [Catppuccin](https://catppuccin.com/ports)'s various themes, with colors inspired by the color palette in Alepheia's LFS showcase.

+The Rofi theme is an edit of the [squared nord theme](https://github.com/newmanls/rofi-themes-collection).